 - Hits: 3387

 The Society's mission is to further scholarly learning and interest in the Pennsylvania Railroad (PRR) and its predecessor companies by stimulating and encouraging the collecting, researching, recording and preserving of all technical, historical and practical information concerning the PRR and to make this information available to interested persons in appropriate ways, such as publications, meetings, and the maintenance of a research archive.
 In addition, the Society hopes to further accurate modeling.

-I currently serve on the Society's Modeling Committee, working with manufacturers to produce accurate PRR models.
+I have served on the Society's Modeling Committee, working with manufacturers to produce accurate PRR models.